brownplt/pyret-lang/docs/introduction.markdown

 List notation is actually syntax sugar for a data definition in the Pyret standard libraries. `[1,2,3]` is really `link(1,link(2,link(3,empty)))` where `empty` is one constructor, that is an empty list, and `link` is another, that takes a value and another list.
+Note that `link` is what you might know as `cons` from another language.

 #### Functions